Steps to Increase Mileage and Stay Healthy

 Slow and Steady Wins the Race:

 If you increase your mileage too quickly, you will get injured and be sidelined.
-Follow the 10 Percent Rule to increase in mileage.
+Follow the 10 Percent Rule to increase mileage.
 If you ran 40 miles last, adding 10% will give you 44.
 The “10 percent rule” just means increasing your weekly mileage by 10% to avoid increasing too quickly.
-Make sure to give your body time to adapt to your new training volume or you might end up with a running related injury.
+Make sure to give your body time to adapt to your new training volume, or you might end up with a running-related injury.
+This is the most standard advice for increasing mileage and staying healthy.

 I wasn’t always great with this, and I believe it’s what led to one of my fractures.
 After 2016, my mileage dropped, and I’ve stayed more healthy.